Last Updated on March 3, 2020 by AIFS Abroad

 Description: Organized group shots of you and your study abroad pals.

-Congratulations to Gerard Edic from the University of Missouri – Columbia who spent his Fall 2016 semester with AIFS in Stellenbosch, South Africa.
-The photo he submitted of himself and his friends exploring South Africa completely epitomizes #squadgoals.
+Congratulations to Xenia Vidal from the Mount St. Mary’s University – Los Angeles who spent an academic year with AIFS in Barcelona, Spain.
+The photo she submitted of her and her friends during an AIFS-led group excursion to Morocco completely epitomizes #squadgoals.